 Countries requiring CE marking

 CE marking is mandatory for certain product groups within the European Economic Area (EEA).
 The EEA consists of 28 member states of the EU plus EFTA countries Iceland, Norway and Liechtenstein plus Switzerland and Turkey.
-The manufacturer of products made within the EEA and the importer of goods made in other countries must ensure that CE-marked goods conform to standards.
+The manufacturer of products made in the EEA and the importer of goods made in other countries must ensure that CE-marked goods conform.

 CE compliance requirements